Differentially Private Methods for Compositional Data: Background

 \subsection{Differential privacy}

-DP is a property of randomized algorithms (commonly known as \textit{mechanisms} in the literature) used to generate noisy versions of summary statistics from a confidential data set.
+To define DP formally, we first introduce the concept of neighboring data sets.
+Data sets $\boldsymbol{D}$ and $\boldsymbol{D}'$ are considered neighbors if they are of the same size and differ in only one observation.

-Let $S$ be a random mechanism that takes as input a data set $\boldsymbol{D} = \{\boldsymbol{x}_i\}_{i=1}^n$, where $\boldsymbol{x}_i$ represents the $i$th individual in the sample.
-To define DP, we need to first define neighboring data sets.
-We say that $\boldsymbol{D}$ and $\boldsymbol{D}'$ are neighbors if they are of the same size and differ only in one observation.
-Intuitively, DP ensures the outputs or summaries $S(\boldsymbol{D})$ and $S(\boldsymbol{D}')$ are similar, implying that attackers cannot distinguish if a given output was computed based on $\boldsymbol{D}$ or $\boldsymbol{D}'$.
-The similarity between $S(\boldsymbol{D})$ and $S(\boldsymbol{D}')$ guarantees that very little information can be learned about what makes $\boldsymbol{D}$ and $\boldsymbol{D}'$ different.
-Under DP, the ``similarity'' is controlled by a parameter commonly denoted by $\epsilon$ and referred to as the privacy budget.
-The privacy budget $\epsilon$ controls the degree of privacy offered by $S$, with lower values implying higher privacy levels.
-We now provide the formal definition of DP.
+DP ensures that outputs for neighboring data sets are similar, making it difficult for attackers to distinguish whether a given output was computed based on $\boldsymbol{D}$ or $\boldsymbol{D}'$.
+Let $S$ be a random mechanism that takes as input a data set $\boldsymbol{D} = \{ \boldsymbol{x}_i\}_{i=1}^n$, where $\boldsymbol{x}_i$ represents the $i$th individual in the sample.
+The similarity between $S(\boldsymbol{D})$ and $S(\boldsymbol{D}')$ ensures that minimal information can be learned about the difference between $\boldsymbol{D}$ and $\boldsymbol{D}'$.
+In DP, this similarity is controlled by a parameter $\epsilon$, known as the privacy budget.
+The privacy budget $\epsilon$ controls the degree of privacy offered by $S$, with lower values of $\epsilon$ implying higher privacy levels.
+Now, we can proceed to the formal definition of DP.